-Our main priority is to develop students' fluency across the broad range of topics and skills in the maths curriculum.
-Every lesson starts with a 'starter grid' which consists of 6 questions to assess and improve students' ability in prerequisite, current, and previously taught skills.
+Every lesson starts with a 'starter grid' which consists of 6 questions to assess and improve students' ability in pre-requisite, current, and previously taught skills.
 Our scheme of work ensures that students revisit topics at increasing levels of complexity each year.
 The spaced retrieval practice of our starters prepares students with a firm grasp of each topic before they deepen and extend their knowledge and understanding.

-New skills are carefully modelled with a scaffolded approach to provide students with the opportunity to understand each component of a topic before needing to pull the whole process together or combine these skills with other topics.
+New skills are carefully modelled with a scaffolded approach to with provide students the opportunity to understand each component of a topic before needing to pull the whole process together or combine these skills with other topics.
 We also assess students at the end of each topic so that they can demonstrate their progress and attainment, as well as allowing us to identify the right skills to develop in their starter grids.

 Each year we have had an increasing number of students achieving the highest possible grades at GCSE and staying on with us to take A level maths.
 We are also one a smaller number of schools to provide A level Further Maths, and we consistently achieve outstanding results in both qualifications.
+Our maths teachers run regular revision sessions after school across both Key Stage 4 and Key Stage 5 throughout the year.
+They also run KS3 homework clubs after school to ensure that all students can access the support they need to complete their homework to the required standard.